amarakon/amarakon.github.io/content/post/2022-04-30-why-you-should-pay-attention-to-your-choice-of-software/index.md

 It is surprising how small that list is and how it is still shrinking.
 There is not much diversity of thought when it comes to things like this.
 That's my point.
-That's what I'm getting at with this video.
+That's what I'm getting at with this post.

 Not only was I much more free literally by changing my choice of software, but I was free in my thinking as well.
 I could do things that I never could do before, and I understood things that I've always wanted to understand.